-Ross Feller Casey, one of the leading personal injury law firms in the U.S., is actively investigating lawsuits against the makers of Invokana on behalf of clients from across the nation who have suffered kidney failure, heart attacks or have developed a condition known as ketoacidosis as a result of taking the popular diabetes drug.
+Ross Feller Casey, one of the leading personal injury law firms in the U.S., is actively investigating lawsuits against the makers of Invokana on behalf of clients from across the nation who have suffered amputations or kidney failure as a result of taking the popular diabetes drug.

-For a recent article on Invokana, The Legal Intelligencer turned to Ross Feller Casey attorney Brian J. McCormick, Jr. for his expertise on mass tort litigation.
+For an article on Invokana, The Legal Intelligencer turned to Ross Feller Casey attorney Brian J. McCormick, Jr. for his expertise on mass tort litigation.

-McCormick told the nation’s oldest legal journal that he believes the Complex Litigation Center within the Philadelphia court system will be asked to grant mass tort status for lawsuits involving Invokana, and that will lead to numerous cases being filed there.
+Last year, McCormick told the nation’s oldest legal journal that he believed the Complex Litigation Center within the Philadelphia court system would eventually see numerous cases being filed there.